ultimate271/notes/tolkien/akallabeth.md

 Númenor had been wont to wed late in their long lives and to depart and leave the mastery to their sons when these were come to full stature of body and mind.

+### The peoples of Númenór become estranged from eachother, seperating into two camps, the King's Men and the Elendili
 Then Tar-Ancalimon, son of Atanamir, became King, and he was of like mind; and in his day the people of Númenor became divided.
 On the one hand was the greater party, and they were called the King's Men, and they grew proud and were